ram1723/Script_writer_agent/README.md

-# Script Writer — AI-assisted Script Generation Pipeline
+# Script Writer — AI-assisted Script Writer Pipeline

 **One-line:** A modular LangGraph + Google GenAI pipeline that turns a single logline into a formatted screenplay draft, with critique-and-optimize cycles.